ramses93/sql-challenge/README.md

 In this assignment, I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, I will perform: Data Engineering & Data Analysis.

 ## Analysis
+The dara shows that the salary is not distributed normally.
+Furthermore, when grouped by job title, it is more skewed, showing that senior staff actually makes less.

 ### ERD
 ![alt text](https://github.com/ramses93/sql-challenge/blob/main/EmployeeSQL/QuickDBD-export.png?raw=true)